 How to recover a GarageBand recording if it crashes

-Step 3: Inside the Media folder, you should see an .aif file (if you have multiple .aif files, find the largest one).
+3) Inside the Media folder, you should see a .aif file (if you have multiple .aif files, find the largest one).
 This is your recording.
 Simply open GarageBand and drag and drop the file into your project.
 And that’s all there is to it!
 Just to be sure, though, you’ll probably want to press Play to verify you have the correct audio.

-For context, I am running GarageBand ’11 6.0.5 on OS X Yosemite 10.10.3, and have read this tip works for folks on GarageBand ’09.
+This tip worked for me in restoring my recording!
 It’s also worth noting that my MacBook did not turn off between GarageBand crashing and me locating the file.
 The brief power outage just caused GarageBand to freeze.

 Did this tip work for you?
 Feel free to tell us about your experience or ask questions in the comments below!